pierrick-jeanjean/personal-blog/_posts/recipes-serie/11-november-sides/2024-11-01-butternut-squash-soup.markdown

 Eating butternut squash soup in November is perfect for the season.
 The squash is at its freshest, providing rich flavor and nutrients like vitamin A and fiber.
 This warm, comforting soup is ideal for chilly autumn days, supporting your immune system and bringing cozy vibes to your meals. 🍂

 ### Ingredients (for 3 persons):
-- 1 small butternut squash (about 1 pound)
+- 450g of small butternut squash
 - 1/2 large onion
 - 1 clove garlic
 - 1 carrot
 - 1 celery stalk
-- 2 cups of vegetable broth
+- 475ml of vegetable broth
-- 1 tablespoon butter
+- 15g of butter
 - Salt and pepper to taste